 Prior to developing FIFA International Soccer, EA had only worked on titles that represented the sporting interests of North America.
 Games like John Madden Football, NHL Hockey and PGA Tour Golf.

 Because of this, and football’s less than stellar presence in the U.S, there were concerns that FIFA would flop in the states and only be successful oversea, hence the “international” part of the title.

 The game also didn’t have a lot of resources thrown at it.
 The team had a production budget of just $30,000 dollars.
-This might seem like a lot of money, but it is worth bearing in mind that that FIFA 19 had a production budget of over $350 million!
+This might seem like a lot of money, but it is worth bearing in mind that FIFA 19 had a production budget of over $350 million!

 Despite EA’s concerns, FIFA International Soccer was well-received upon its release in 1994, especially in Europe.
 The sales figures were good enough to prompt a series of sequels that moved the ball forward without doing anything particularly revolutionary.